Financial Aid Frequently Asked Questions

 My financial aid award is greater than my semester bill; can I use the excess amount of my aid for books?

 If you have a credit balance from excess financial aid award (aid must be awarded), you will receive notification from the Financial Aid Office before the first day of the semester regarding Bookstore Voucher eligibilty.
 The voucher will allow you to charge books to your account.
-The Bookstore will require appropriate ID, in addition to the card, to charge against your account.
+The Bookstore will require appropriate ID, in addition to the voucher, to charge against your account.
 If your purchases are in excess of the aid amount you can spend, you will need to pay for the balance out-of-pocket.

 What happens to my excess financial aid?